googlesamples/android-media-controller/README.md

-This tool displays the supported actions as reported by the MediaSession in the call to [MediaSessionCompat.setPlaybackState()](https://developer.android.com/reference/android/support/v4/media/session/MediaSessionCompat.html#setPlaybackState(android.support.v4.media.session.PlaybackStateCompat)) as a list of prepare and play actions on the main screen, and by coloring the buttons for actions that aren't declared as supported red on the controller screen.
+This tool displays the supported actions as reported by the MediaSession in the call to [MediaSessionCompat.setPlaybackState()](https://developer.android.com/reference/android/support/v4/media/session/MediaSessionCompat.html#setPlaybackState(android.support.v4.media.session.PlaybackStateCompat)) as a list of prepare and play actions on the main screen.
+For actions that are not declared as supported, it also colors the buttons red on the controller screen.

 See the screenshots below for examples.